Discover the reality behind some of the gun myths you see in Hollywood movies right now!

 Well, maybe movie makers use the spark to illustrate where bullets have been going.

 Watch this video about top 5 gun myths Hollywood taught us by WatchMojo.com:

 I'm sure a lot of gun enthusiasts agree with me on this list of debunked gun myths.
 But let's face it, you can only imagine how dry shooting scenes will be without these gun myths.

-The good guys at Hollywood worked their genius by making movies as entertaining as possible.
-There’s a falsehood to the scenes yet people keep on buying what obviously fascinates them.
+The good guys in Hollywood worked their genius by making movies as entertaining as possible.
+There's a falsehood to the scenes yet people keep on buying what obviously fascinates them.

-What do you think about these fun gun facts which show gun myths vs reality?
+What do you think about these fun gun facts that show gun myths vs reality?
 Share your thoughts in the comments section below!

 - A Behind The Scenes Look At Movie Guns

 - The Ever-Growing List Of Famous People, And What They Think About Guns

 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer.**